omarathon/tabula/README.markdown

     port 8080

+### Local properties

 Copy `local-example.properties` as `local.properties` and edit the properties in there to match your system. `local.properties` will be ignored by Git.

+### Troubleshooting updates

+If updating from an older version of Tabula, remember to apply recent database migrations from `config/scripts/schema`.
+If you get `IllegalStateException` from Lucene, it means one of your indexes is out of date.
+Find its location (look in `tabula.properties` for `base.data.dir` and look inside the `index` directory within.
+Delete the relevant index (eg. `rm -fr BASE_DATA_DIR/index/notifications`), and rebuild it from /sysadmin within the app.

+### Deployment

 Run `mvn -Pdeploy` to build the app and copy an exploded WAR to the location you specified in your properties file.